 In this print, Masayoshi pairs two gray starlings with the berries of the loquat tree.
-As the bird on the right grabs a berry with his beak, white fringe of feathers standing up atop the crown of his head, Masayoshi visually plays off the characters for “starling” in Japanese, hakutō-ō, which also mean “white-haired old man.”
-This print is in the collections of the Museum of Fine Arts Boston and the Metropolitan Museum of Art.
+As the bird on the right grabs a berry with its beak, white fringe of feathers standing up atop the crown of his head, Masayoshi visually plays off the characters for “starling” in Japanese, which also mean “white-haired old man.”
+Other impressions of this print can be found in the Museum of Fine Arts, Boston and the Metropolitan Museum of Art, New York.

 Masayoshi worked as both a painter and printmaker.
-He studied first under Kitao Shigemasa, followed by Kano Eisen’in in the 1790s.
-Masayoshi’s printed works, ranging from single sheet prints to illustrated books, were produced under the go, or artist name, “Masayoshi.”
-He assumed the name Kuwagata Keisei in 1797 when he was appointed the official painter of the regional lord of Tsuyama.
+He studied first under Shigemasa Kitao, followed by Eisen’in Kano in the 1790s.
+Masayoshi’s printed works, ranging from single sheet prints to illustrated books, were produced under the go, or artist name, Masayoshi.
+He assumed the name Keisei Kuwagata in 1797 when he was appointed the official painter of the regional lord of Tsuyama.
 During this period, Masayoshi worked mainly in a Kano style, though he completed some printed albums as well.
-He also produced ryakuga-shiki manuals, which taught aspiring artists to paint in a quote, abbreviated style.
+He also produced ryakuga-shiki manuals, which taught aspiring artists to paint in a quote, "abbreviated style".